developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/MySQL-Query.md

    - Maximum Length: Up to 4,294,967,295 bytes (varies with character set).
    - Example: Storing very long textual data, like books or legal documents.

+For example, in ASCII:

+The letter 'A' is represented as 0x41 (hexadecimal) or 65 (decimal), which is one byte.

+The digit '1' is represented as 0x31 (hexadecimal) or 49 (decimal), also one byte.

+In ASCII, each character is assigned a unique numeric value within the range of 0 to 127 (7 bits), and most of them can be represented with a single byte.

 Now, let's create a sample table with all these string data types and insert data using a single query:

 ```sql